 We’re always trying to recruit more people into this awesome world of board gaming, and so many people have no idea that these amazing games exist, so I thought today I’d highlight 10 of our very favorite games to play on date night.
 It can be hard to find games that work well with just two people, but these are the best of the best!

 - Machi Koro – This is a fun card game where you are trying to build up a better “city” than your opponents.
 You buy different cards that represent buildings and earn you certain rewards, and the end goal is to finish building all of the landmarks in your city before the other person.
 It’s fun to see how different strategies play out in this game and it’s relatively low-key so we don’t usually have to worry about getting too competitive (because we’re both prone to that)!
+I highly recommend playing with the Harbor expansion if you try it and like it – it makes the game much better!

 - Pandemic: Legacy – I didn’t think I’d like this game.
 Pandemic is a relatively mainstream cooperative game (meaning all players work together instead of competing) and it’s fun, but not one of my favorites.
 This game, however, is amazing.
 The idea and gameplay are identical to Pandemic – you’re playing a group of researchers/scientists who are trying to stop the spread of several highly contagious diseases around the globe.
-However, in the Legacy version it’s played over 12 games and you get to alter the game board as you go, add new rules, and things are constantly shifting and changing.
+However, in the Legacy version, it’s played over 12 games and you get to alter the game board as you go, add new rules, and things are constantly shifting and changing.
 It’s incredibly creative and unique, and we can’t get enough!
 The game spans over 12 “months,” so we’ve been playing along once a month – we played the January game in January, and the February one in February, etc. This is my current favorite game!

 - Time Stories – This is similar to Pandemic: Legacy in that it isn’t a game you can play over and over – once you beat it, it’s pretty much done, but they have different “stories” that you can buy to add to the game.
 In this game, you’re playing time travelers who are trying to solve mysteries together – you get to explore places and try to communicate and strategize together to figure out what’s going on.
 We both love mysteries and puzzles, so this is perfect for us, and it’s such an interesting game.
 We can’t get enough!